convoyinteractive/payload/README.md

 New content or updates should be sent to the `master` branch which contains the upcoming release.

 ### External Contributors
-The project is maintained by the convoyinteractive organization and is closed to contributions from the organization members only.
+The project is maintained by the convoyinteractive organization.
+In general, we do accept contributions from members only.
 Nevertheless, if you think you can improve our content or if you have found a typo somewhere, feel free to send in a PR.